-Although there is no clear data available, recent data reports that genetic mutations and familial etiology contribute up to 25% to 50% of pheochromocytomas.
-In the literature review, one case of cardiac pheochromocytoma was associated with multiple endocrine neoplasia (MEN) was reported .
-The following syndromes have been found to be associated with pheochromocytomas in general.
-Multiple endocrine neoplasia type 2 (RET gene), neurofibromatosis 1 (NF1), Von Hippel-Lindau disease (VHL gene), adrenocortical adenoma and/or endocrines tumors as in Carney’s triad and paraganglioma syndromes type 1, 3, and 4 (SDH gene).
+Although there is no clear data available, recent reports showed that genetic mutations and familial etiology contribute up to 25% to 50% of pheochromocytomas.
+In the literature review, one case of cardiac pheochromocytoma associated with multiple endocrine neoplasia (MEN) was reported .
+Other genetic syndromes have been found to be associated with pheochromocytomas in general, including Multiple endocrine neoplasia type 2 (RET gene), neurofibromatosis 1 (NF1), Von Hippel-Lindau disease (VHL gene), adrenocortical adenoma and/or endocrine tumors as in Carney’s triad and paraganglioma syndromes type 1, 3, and 4 (SDH gene).
 Thirty percent (30%) of patients with malignant adrenal pheochromocytomas and forty-eight percent (48%) of patients with malignant paragangliomas (extra-adrenal pheochromocytomas) are found to have germline mutations of succinate dehydrogenase subunit B (SDH).
-It is possible that CPs are also associated with the above syndromes.
+The CPs can also be associated with the above syndromes.

 Cardiac pheochromocytomas (CPs) represent the rarest form of primary cardiac tumors.
 The incidence of primary cardiac tumors ranges from 0.01 to 0.3% by autopsy.
-Only less than 2% of pheochromocytomas are found in the chest, and of these, CP accounts the least of all.
+Only less than 2% of pheochromocytomas are found in the chest, and the CP is the least common of all.
 Less than 300 patients with CP are described in the PubMed database.
-The mean age at diagnosis is 40 years (ranges from 12 to 85 years) with equal distribution in both genders, although data is limited.
+The mean age at diagnosis is 40 years old (ranges from 12 to 85 years) with equal distribution in both genders, although data is limited.
 In general, catecholamine-secreting tumors occur less than 0.2% of patients with hypertension.

 Cardiac pheochromocytomas are catecholamine secreting tumors that arise from chromaffin cells of the sympathetic paraganglia in the heart.
-They are often characterized by excessive, often episodic catecholamine production and/or secretion (Like epinephrine, dopamine, and norepinephrine) that can lead to signs and symptoms like hypertension, sweating, headache, dizziness, perspiration, palpitations, and tachycardia.
+They are often characterized by excessive, episodic catecholamine production and/or secretion (like epinephrine, dopamine, and norepinephrine) that can lead to different signs and symptoms including hypertension, sweating, headache, dizziness, perspiration, palpitations, and tachycardia.

-- Macroscopically, CP are highly vascular tumors with well-defined hemorrhagic cut surfaces and rarely have an obvious pedicle.
-Usually, these tumors are highly adjacent to the surrounding tissues without direct invasions.
+Macroscopically, CP are highly vascular tumors with well-defined hemorrhagic cut surfaces and rarely have an obvious pedicle.
+Usually, these tumors are highly adjacent to the surrounding tissues without direct invasion.
 However, extensive myocardial infiltration may also be noted.
-In 14 patients, the mean weight of the tumor was 76 gram (ranges, 12.5 to 137 gram).
+In a report of 14 patients, the mean weight of the tumor was 76 gram (ranges, 12.5 to 137 gram).
 Their maximal diameter ranged from 1.5 to 15 cm (mean diameter 5.3).

 History and Physical

-The most common presentations of cardiac pheochromocytomas are catecholamine-related symptoms: palpitations, sweating, diaphoresis, hypertension, tachycardia, dizziness, headache, syncope, perspiration, and flushing.
+The most common presentation of cardiac pheochromocytomas is with catecholamine-related signs and symptoms including palpitations, sweating, diaphoresis, hypertension, tachycardia, dizziness, headache, syncope, perspiration, and flushing.
 Unlike other primary cardiac tumors, shortness of breath is uncommon.
-Although uncommon, some patients may present with chest pain.
+Also although uncommon, some patients may present with chest pain.
 The likely explanation of the chest pain is that the tumor itself may mimic angina if it does not get enough blood supply.
-Sometimes initial presentation can be nonspecific: fever, fatigue, and weight loss.
+Sometimes initial presentation can be nonspecific with fever, fatigue, and weight loss.
 These tumors are rarely asymptomatic.

 Once there is a suspicion of a pheochromocytoma, one should keep in mind that 98% of these tumors are intra-abdominal (90% in the adrenal medulla), and less than 2% are found in the chest.
-Of these in the chest, CP is one of the rarest ones.
+Of these in the chest, CP is the rarest one.

 - Once pheochromocytoma is diagnosed with chemical testing, then the tumor has to be localized.
-Since the abdomen, especially the adrenal gland, is the most common site, intra-abdominal imagings should be done to rule out intra-abdominal pheochromocytomas.
+Since the abdomen, especially the adrenal gland, is the most common site, intra-abdominal imaging should be done to rule out intra-abdominal pheochromocytoma.

-The most difficult part of this tumor is not by diagnosing it but to localize it.
-There is a number of imagings (including but not limited to CT or enhanced CT, PET scan, MRI, echocardiogram, labeled metaiodobenzylguanidine (MIBG), or Tc labeled octreotide) that can be used.
-The most important imagings for CP localization will be reviewed below.
+The most difficult part of this tumor is not diagnosing it, but localizing it.
+There is a number of imaging studies (including but not limited to CT or enhanced CT, PET scan, MRI, echocardiogram, labeled metaiodobenzylguanidine (MIBG), or Tc labeled octreotide) that can be used.
+The most important of those studies will be reviewed below.

 - Echocardiogram: transthoracic echocardiogram (TTE) is less sensitive than transesophageal echocardiogram (TEE) as tumors are often retro-pericardiac.
 When the tumor is firmly and extensively adherent to the pericardium, both of them are less sensitive.